Dayde/wafflejs/docs/guides/03-features.md

 - `$identity`: return the parameter (mainly used internally).
 - `$empty`: return an empty string (mainly used internally).

-Note that these renderers can be overrided:
+Note that these renderers are overridable:

 ```javascript
 // Override default capitalizer to capitalize each word in a string.